honganji/ETH-dApp/README.md

 <br/>

+## • Overview

+This project is made following [this instructions](https://app.unchain.tech/learn/ETH-dApp/).
+Engineer cmmunity `UNCHAIN` is one of the best one to learn blockchain development.

+This is dapp that you can send message and wave to the board.
+Also, if you're lucky, you can receive token(testnet token) from this contract.

 ## • Links

 [Deployed here](https://eth-dapp-three.vercel.app/)

 [![Frontend](assets/frontend.png)](https://eth-dapp-three.vercel.app/)

-## • Overview

-This is dapp that you can send message and wave to the board.
-Also, if you're lucky, you can receive token(testnet token) from this contract.

 ## • Launch